 People who enjoy traveling always enjoy going somewhere new.
 One popular choice for foreign travel is to visit Iceland.
 This beautiful country, founded by Danes long ago, offers a rich history, interesting culture, and beautiful scenery.

-Just like visiting any foreign country, it's important to learn about Iceland before you visit.
-You'll want to plan where you'll stay, and what time of year is best to visit.
+If not, you'll want to plan where you'll stay, and what time of year is best to visit.
 Make a list of what sights you want to see, and decide on a transportation plan for visiting the various locations.
 It's important to do research on airfare and lodging costs, and much more.
 Here are some important things to consider if you're visiting Iceland for the first time.

 Planning for the Trip